wimlds/nyc-2019-scikit-sprint/installs_prep.md

 - Save your user ID and password somewhere you can easily find it

 ## Join Gitter
-Join gitter using your GitHub ID:  gitter.im/scikit-learn/wimlds
+Join [wimlds gitter](gitter.im/scikit-learn/wimlds) using your GitHub ID.

 ## Choose a Graphical Editor
 - Try Visual Studio Code